ropensci/prism/README.md

 Finally, the prism data are in a form that can be used with leaflet maps (with the help of the raster package).
-The [leaflet package](https://cran.r-project.org/web/packages/leaflet/) allows you to easily make javascript maps using the [leaflet](http://leafletjs.com/) mapping framework using prism data.
+The [leaflet package](https://cran.r-project.org/web/packages/leaflet/) allows you to easily make JavaScript maps using the [leaflet](http://leafletjs.com/) mapping framework using prism data.
 These can easily be hosted on websites like [Rpubs](https://rpubs.com/) or your own site.
 Here is a simple example of plotting the [30-year normal for annual